-Kadoma is a commuter city in Osaka, probably most famously known for the Panasonic headquarter, but strangely it's a city without a single movie theater.
+Kadoma is a commuter city in Osaka, probably most famously known for the Panasonic headquarter, but strangely it's a city with no movie theater.
 In 2016 our festival director Takashi Nasu founded Kadoma Film Commission to produce community-based films and invite filmmakers to the city of Kadoma.
 With the enthusiasm and passionate encouragement from the Kadomanians, he launched the film festival in 2018 without any official funding.
-The movie-loving Kadoma people voluntarily participated in running the festival.
-For the huge success, the festival and the director have been honored with the regional development and cultural activities awards.
+The movie-loving Kadoma people voluntarily participated to help run the festival.
+For its success, the festival and the director have been honored with the regional development and cultural activities awards.

-The city of Kadoma is surrounded by the cities of Osaka, Kyoto, and Nara.
-Therefore, it's a good hub for sightseeing as well.
-You are guaranteed with big smiles and good hearts from the people of Kadoma.
+Surrounded by Kyoto, Nara, and the main part of Osaka, Kadoma is a great hub to get around, in addition to the festival.
+You are guaranteed with big smiles and good hearts from the people of Kadoma, too.
 We grant artistically-made certificates by calligrapher Taijun Nagayama, including Governor's Award and Mayor's Award in addition to the regular awards.

-Awards will be announced at the award ceremony on the last day of the festival.
-The winners will be handed artistic certificates written by renowned calligrapher Taijun Nagayama.
+Awards will be announced on October 10th at the award ceremony, the finale of the festival.
+The winners will get our official certificates artistically made by a renowned calligrapher Taijun Nagayama.

 1) You must hold all necessary legal rights for your submission, including permission to use any copyrighted material.
 KIFF assumes no responsibility for any infringement claim from third-parties and holds absolute rights to disqualify such entries.

-2) Submissions are through Filmfreeway only.
-Upload or Link to Vimeo/YouTube is accepted through the entry form.
+2) Submissions are through FilmFreeway only.
+Vimeo/YouTube is accepted through the entry form.

 3) By submission, you agree to give permission for the KIFF to use excerpts of your film and images for promotional purposes.

-6) Subtitles (English or Japanese) are strongly encouraged.
-If selected, KIFF will request a English subtitle/caption file to prepare a Japanese subtitle.
+7) Subtitles (English, or Japanese) are strongly encouraged.
+If selected, KIFF will request an English subtitle/caption file to prepare a Japanese subtitle.

-7) In case of increment weather or other unpredictable incidents, the screening may be cancelled.
+8) In case of increment weather, pandemic, or other unpredictable incidents, the screening may be cancelled upon governmental guidelines.
 Participants will be notified.